Ireland

 Sedum spectabile

 A very hardy and long-lived perennial with an almost year-round effect.
-It forms upright clumps, and its flowers attract bees and butterflies.
-The 'Brilliant' cultivar is characterized by bushy growth and a striking pink color.
+It forms upright clumps, and the flowers attract bees and butterflies.
+The cultivar Brilliant is characterized by shrubby growth and a distinct pink color.

 Sold Out